petras607/GT1APManual/User Guide.md

 ### Time Trial
 Set a best lap time on tracks.
 Reversed variants of tracks can also be enabled.
 ### Qualifiers
 Each championship's race has qualifiers.
 During qualifiers you have one shot at setting a lap time.
-Pole Position means finishing qualifiers on 1st place.
+Grid position depends on qualifier placement.
 ## Arcade Mode
 A single race against opponents.
-Driving is simplified and tracks feature jumps in certain sections.
+Driving physics are simplified and tracks feature jumps in certain sections.
 Difficulty can be adjusted to your liking.

 # Options
 ## Trophy Hunt